zzybluebell/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-   **:information_source:Note:** No member will be listed when an invalid member field is entered.
+   :information_source: **Note:** No member will be listed when an invalid member field is entered.
 </div>

 #### 9.1.
 Finding member by member id